Endometrial biopsy

 • Ultrasound examination: assesses the thickness and morphology of the endometrium

-• Hysteroscopy: directly observes the condition of the endometrium
+• Hysteroscopy: directly observes the endometrial condition

 Frequently Asked Questions

-How to prepare for endometrial resection?
+How should I prepare for an endometrial biopsy?

-Post-procedure, patients should maintain good personal hygiene, avoid sexual activity until bleeding stabilizes, and follow a balanced diet rich in vitamins and minerals to promote recovery.
+After the procedure, patients should maintain good personal hygiene, avoid sexual activity until bleeding stabilizes, and follow a balanced diet rich in vitamins and minerals to promote recovery.
 Regular follow-up visits are also recommended to monitor the condition and prevent potential complications.